Why should you care?

 - Revenue tracking

-- Auto-importing transactions from credit cards, bank accounts, and services like PayPal, as well as receipts from emails and manual uploads.
+- Auto-importing transactions from credit cards, bank accounts, paypal etc. as well as receipts from emails and manual uploads.

 - Auto-matching of transactions with receipts.

 - Preparing accounting in accordance with German GAAP (Relevant to German companies only)